Joecowboy/MOVIE2K.bundle/README.md

 What this does is update the runtime.py and docutils.py files so Watchit Later will play your downloaded videos.
 You will need to leave it enabled to continually update the files since Plex Media Server will write over them once a hour.
 You do not need to restart the Plex Media Server with the auto patcher it resets the Cor Services in the background on update.

+###FLV Download Skip:

+If enabled it will prompt you if you are trying to download an FLV file from a Host site and tell you to choose another Host.

 ###Play Error Video:

 Play Error Video is to play error video instead of the the default ERROR screen when a video file can't be played.